lethain/staff-eng/src/markdown/stories/keavy-mcminn.md

 </ul>
 </div>

-___Where do you feel most impactful as a Staff-plus Engineer?
+___Where do you feel most impactful as a Staff-plus engineer?
 What’s something you’ve done as a Staff-plus engineer that you wouldn’t have done earlier in your career?___

 As a regular engineer, it can be hard to carve out time.
 You have to work more within the constraints and cadence of regularly scheduled projects.
 As a principal, you have the trust, the time and the space to try something out.